False Sea Thrift, Plantain Thrift

 Fleuroselect Gold Medal Winner

-Armeria pseudoarmeria (Murray) Mansf. is the correct and accepted scientific name for this species of Armeria.
+Armeria pseudarmeria (Murray) Mansf. is the correct and accepted scientific name for this species of Armeria.
 It was named and described as such by Rudolf Mansfield in Repertorium Specierum Novarum Regni Vegetabilis in 1939.
-It was first named and described as Statice pseudoarmeria by Johan Andreas Murray in Systema Vegetabilium in 1784.
+It was first named and described as Statice pseudarmeria by Johan Andreas Murray in Systema Vegetabilium in 1784.

 According to trials of this plant, this species and cultivar have broader evergreen leaves, broader flower clusters and stiffer flower stems than Armeria maritima.